revanthchristober/SentimentScope/README.md

 Contributions to **SentimentScope** are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request on GitHub.

 ## License
-This project is licensed under the GNU 3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.

 ### Contact
 For questions, feedback, or inquiries, please contact [revanthchrixtopher@outlook.com](mailto:revanthchrixtopher@outlook.com).